fern-api/medplum-clients/README.md

 Run `./gradlew idea && open *.ipr` inside of [medplum-java](./medplum-java) to open in Intellij.

 Build the project to generate [Immutables](https://immutables.github.io/) classes.
-This may take a while (~10s)!
+This may take a while!

 Checkout the [sample app](./medplum-java/medplum-sample-application/src/main/java/com/sample/Main.java) and write your own code!
+Make sure to add your access key as an environment variable ```MEDPLUM_ACCESS_KEY```.

 ## Typescript Client